-Braces are something of a rite of passage for many young people, as well as a great way for adults to achieve the smile they’ve always dreamt of.
-Here are some common alignment conditions to look for in your child’s mouth that could mean braces may be in their future.
+Getting braces is something of a rite of passage for many young people.
+It is also a great way for adults to achieve the smile they’ve always dreamt of.
+Here are some common alignment conditions to look for that could mean braces may be in your child’s future.

 Overcrowding occurs when there isn’t enough space in the mouth for adult teeth to grow in straight without overlapping.
 Braces can take care of this problem early by making sure your teeth shift and grow in correct alignment.
-Without braces, allowing teeth to crowd one another can make it very difficult or even impossible to properly clean your teeth, which can lead to plaque buildup and tooth decay.
+Without braces, teeth crowding can make it very difficult or even impossible to properly clean your teeth, which can lead to plaque buildup and tooth decay.

 An underbite, or prognathism, occurs when the front upper teeth sit behind the front lower teeth, rather than the other way around.
 Depending on the severity, this can make it difficult to eat or bite.
 In addition to oral health problems, an underbite can also cause speech difficulty and an asymmetrical or imbalanced facial appearance.

 Overbites vary in severity and occur when the upper front teeth overextend forward compared to the lower front teeth.
-Those with untreated overbites might risk increased damage of the protruding front teeth, and further complications should the front teeth need to be restored.
+Untreated overbites pose an increased risk of damage to the protruding front teeth, and further complications should the front teeth need to be restored.

-The above conditions are just a few examples of alignment issues that are commonly resolved with braces, but each case is different and other tooth development issues could arise as the child grows.
-The length of time the braces are required depends on the severity of the dental problem being fixed, but the average length of time a person can expect to wear braces is between one and two years.
+The above conditions are just a few alignment issues that are commonly resolved by getting braces.
+It’s important to note that each case is different and other tooth development issues can arise as the child grows.
+How long braces stay on depends on the severity of the problem needing repair, and time it takes for your mouth to adjust.
+The average length of time a person can expect to wear braces is between one and two years.

-Whether you’re thinking about getting braces or already have them, it’s important to keep up with regular dental appointments to keep your pearly whites bright and healthy.
 At Tendercare Dental, our staff cares about providing your family the best dental care.
-If braces aren’t for you, but you’re still looking for a straighter smile check out our teeth straightening page to learn about other procedures.
+If getting braces isn’t for you, but you’re still looking for a straighter smile check out our teeth straightening page to learn about other procedures.